 IRP, R&D and Infrastructure Awards

 DOE awards approximately $55 million each year to university R&D and infrastructure projects.
-A list of this year’s awardees, along with historical award information, can be found here.
+See a list of this year’s awardees, along with historical award information.

 IUP Scholarship & Fellowship Recipients (Schools)

 Through the Integrated University Program, DOE awards approximately $5 million each year to support undergraduate and graduate students pursuing nuclear energy-related engineering and science degrees.
 Through this program, undergraduates will receive a $7,500 scholarship, while graduate students will receive a three-year fellowship in the amount of $155,000.
 As part of the fellowship, graduate students will participate in a summer internship at a DOE National Laboratory, or other approved facility, to enhance their involvement in the DOE’s nuclear energy research programs.
 The selected students will study a range of nuclear energy issues including fuel cycle and reactor related research.
-A list of schools with the number of scholarship and fellowship awards is available here.
+See a list of schools with the number of scholarship and fellowship awards.